 Wow you’re in for a real treat.
 This newsletter will feature thoughtful cultural commentary as well as my observations on politics, tech, capitalism, skincare, scams…basically anything that delights or infuriates me.
-There will be book recommendations because I love books and because books are the answer to rampant 21st century charlatanism.
 There will also be occasional, tasteful product recommendations because I buy a lot of things and I have strong opinions about anything I spend my money on.

 How much does it cost?

 Good question!
 It’s free.
 Yes, free.99!
 Anyone who knows me knows that I am really vocal about paying people and that I love money.
 So why is it free?
 One answer is just privilege.
 I want to focus on writing and growing this newsletter and I can afford to not charge for it.
 Another answer is that I am genuinely curious how many people would pay for something they can get for free and I also wonder if there are enough generous readers to keep the newsletter free for everyone?
 So consider this an experiment.
 It might fail spectacularly.
 But who knows?